AndersDeath/diary2/README.md

 Well I had a huge list of tasks for today.
 26 of them in my todolist.
 I happy that I finished all of them.
 I continued working on temedica presentation, management degree and other important things.
 I finished a lot of features for DS.
 So, Now I am just sitting here and trying not to became mad.
 I am extrimely tired.
 I also tried jumper today. it's nice and very hard for me. also I selected clinics that I want to try for my nose problems.
 Maybe I will make that surgery in Yerevan.
 I also provided good feedback about Anatolii the QA.
 He is well.

 I also want to resurect my project that I did before the war.
 I will create a plan and oly after that proceed programming.
+Nevermind, I am wating for dinner now.
+After I will walk.